Until now, SSL was enabled in OpManager manually. The steps can be found here

 Secure Sockets Layer (SSL) is a standard security technology for establishing an encrypted link between a server and a client.
 It is implemented in client-server communication with a secure handshake process made possible using PKI (Public key Infrastructure).
 The client and server perform a process called handshake in which they agree upon what encryption they can use and their shared Key before starting to communicate.
 This information will be encrypted using the public key(contained in certificate) and can only be decrypted using private key(server has it).
 So no one can intercept the communication further, even if the packets are captured.

-1) Go to Settings -> Basic Settings -> Security Settings
+1) Go to Settings -> General Settings -> Security Settings

 2) Enable the "Secure Mode" button.